wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 ##### Secure Storage Connector

-The [Secure Storage Connector](../secure-storage-connector.md) is not available for teams at this time.
+The [Secure Storage Connector](../secure-storage-connector.md) is not available for teams at this time for bare metal deployments.

 ### Contact